alex-petrenko/tf-reinforce/README.md

 #### MountainCar-v0

-Train a REINFORCE agent on Gym MountainCar-v0 environment (feel free to stop training when the desired average episode reward is achieved, it tops at around 105-110):
+Train a REINFORCE agent on Gym MountainCar-v0 environment (feel free to stop training when the desired episode reward is achieved, it tops at around -105 to -110 on average, but it may take a long time):

 ```shell
 python -m train_mountaincar